intel-lab-lkp/linux/Documentation/mm/page_frags.rst

 related API, the caller calls prepare API to requests the minimum memory it needs and prepare API will return the maximum size of the fragment returned.
 The caller needs to either call the commit API to report how much memory it actually uses, or not do so if deciding to not use any memory.
+Some usecase may need a bigger fragment if the current fragment can't be coalesced to previous fragment because more space for some header may be needed if it is a new fragment, probe related API can be used to tell if there are minimum remaining memory in the cache to be coalesced to the previous fragment, in order to save memory as much as possible.

 .. kernel-doc:: include/linux/page_frag_cache.h
    :identifiers: page_frag_cache_init page_frag_cache_is_pfmemalloc